We're an affiliate

 We have the American Pitbull Terrier, Staffordshire Bull Terrier, American Bull, and the American Staffordshire Terrier all of which have major similarities and only a few differences among them.

 All pet parents would love their pretty furry friends to be healthy all the time.
-A healthy pet is not only good for his well-being but he also gives the best companion.

 A Pitbull is that strong and smart dog who will give you all the love and companionship you need from a pet.
 Having prior knowledge of the types of diseases that are most likely to affect him is one way of ensuring that you take proper care of your pet.

 It is always recommended to take proper action to curb the rise of any disease in your pet.
-In the unlikely event that your Pitbull gets ill, you need to have basic prior knowledge on how well you can handle the issue at the early stage.
+In the unlikely event that your Pitbull gets ill, you need to have basic prior knowledge of how well you can handle the issue at the early stage.

-If the health issue escalates further, then you can now visit the vet to have your dog examined, diagnosed and treated.
+If the health issue escalates further, then you can now visit the vet to have your dog examined, diagnosed, and treated.

 What are these medical conditions that may affect your lovely dog?
 In this post, we will elaborate more on the 10 common Pitbull health problems.
 This comprehensive article will also highlight the various ways you can deal with those diseases.